 Site Champions from across the division were also trained and coached to be the “on the ground” support for Frontline Supervisors as they reentered their work environments and applied these behavioral tools and leadership values to get behavior change started and to keep it going.

 The commitment and development of the leadership skills of these Frontline Supervisors and their effectiveness in leading others resulted in tremendous improvement and provided developmental and growth opportunities throughout the division.
-Through this leadership program and the PM technology, this company was able to hit their business targets, improve productivity, sustain quality and build safe work habits while bringing out the best in their people.
+Through this leadership program and the PM technology, this company was able to hit their business targets, improve productivity, sustain quality and build safe work habits.

 © Aubrey Daniels International, Inc. All rights reserved.
 2021